What is Spousal Maintenance often called Alimony?

 A Karon Waiver is a legal device that “locks” people in to alimony payments.
 This means, come hell or high water, that payment must be made.
 Many states don’t allow this, but Minnesota does.

-If you have more questions about spousal maintenance, alimony feel free to call one our attorneys for a free consultation.
+If you have more questions about spousal maintenance, alimony call one our attorneys for an consultation at 507-625-5000.
 As they say, knowledge is power, and you need to be powerful.